diegoBlaylock/StartUp/README.md

 - Actual statistic for a room displayed/updated
 - Ability for players to play notes on a piano
 - Playing piano audio for all users in a room
-- Ability for admin to create and delete questions

 ## Technologies